1. Brew your coffee at home

 3. Drink what you make!

 Surprisingly, some research indicates that single-serve pods have a smaller impact on the environment as they can prevent wastage, compared to brewing a large pot that ends up in the drain.
-That being said, you can reduce waste without a single-serve machine by noting your regular coffee cravings, and only making as much as you’re going to drink!
+That being said, you can reduce waste without a single-serve machine by noting your regular coffee cravings, and then only making as much as you’re going to drink!

 4. Compost your coffee grounds and coffee filter